jometzg/app-easy-auth/README.md

-# Azure App Service Easy Autyh
+# Calling APIs hosted in Azure App Service protected by Easy Auth
 A demonstration of how to amend an App Service protected with Easy Auth to be called remotely

 ## The Need